reload/php-fpm/README.md

 ### `update-ca-certificates`

-If your container needs to use custom CA certificates place them in `/usr/local/share/ca-certificates/` using volumes and use the feature `update-ca-certificates`.
+If your container needs to use custom CA certificates, place them in `/usr/local/share/ca-certificates/` using volumes and using the feature `update-ca-certificates`.

 ```yaml
 services: